-Because the APA's definition of "rule" includes "agency statement[s] of general or particular applicability and future effect designed to implement, interpret, or prescribe law or policy . . . and includes the approval or prescription for the future of rates . . . prices . . . ,"152 the right to petition extends beyond traditional legislative rules with general policy effects.
-153 The APA right clearly also covers petitions both for the issuance or amendment of non-legislative and interpretive rules, 154
+Because the APA's definition of "rule" includes "agency statement[s] of general or particular applicability and future effect designed to implement, interpret, or prescribe law or policy . . . and includes the approval or prescription for the future of rates . . . prices . . . ,"154 the right to petition extends beyond traditional legislative rules with general policy effects.
+The APA right clearly also covers petitions both for the issuance or amendment of non-legislative and interpretive rules, 156 and for rules of particular applicability like waivers and exemptions, as well as ratemakings.
+Moreover, because individual requests for exemptions may end up having broader applicability to all regulated parties, such requests may be indistinguishable in format and effect from petitions for